Standing in the Sea

 Parsimony

-This is my first full collection, with fifty-five poems about possibility, survival, and my obsessive returning to the woods, available from Two Ravens Press.
+This is my first full collection, with fifty-five poems about possibility, survival, and my obsessive returning to the woods, published by Two Ravens Press.
 Excerpt.

 OUT OF PRINT